LondonGophers/admin/meeting_notes/2019-05-07-organiser-catchup/README.md

 * AV team should be present at the meeting so that we can show how the setup would on the evening
 * Ensure we have people seating for the number of people at the meetup

-**Decision**: Work with new hosts that we are both delivering the best for hte community.
+**Decision**: Work with new hosts to deliver the best for the community.

 ### GopherCon UK
 * lets try and arrange it near the time to combine